Updated January 2024

 What I loved about our time in Paris with our now toddler was that we could still enjoy things that we love about the city.
 We certainly didn’t get to do everything; dining was quite limited, yet we made the most of it.

 I want to preface this upfront by saying — I have personally found France to be one of the more challenging countries to travel in with our baby/toddler.
 Things like small restaurants, lack of high chairs and changing tables, and other elements can make it feel like an uphill battle.

 On the other hand, the amount of museums and open spaces to enjoy makes up for it all.
 So I think it’s is good to have this expectation ahead of arriving in Paris.

-For example, one day I called 15 restaurants for dinner, asking if they had high chairs politely in French — ones that were more casual-style brasseries.
+For example, one day I called 15 restaurants for dinner, asking politely in French if they had high chairs in — ones that were more casual-style brasseries.
 Not a single one had a high chair.
 It really helped level set our expectations going forward, pivot our plans, and then make the most of our time in one of the best cities in the world.